harness/developer-hub/docs/code-repository/config-repos/mirror.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Mirroring syncs changes from one repo to another.
-In Harness, you can create CI pipelines that mirror branch and tag changes.
+In Harness, you can create CI pipelines that mirror branch and tag changes from one repo to another.

 You can set up one-way or two-way mirroring.

 ## Configure mirroring in Harness

 In Harness, mirroring uses a mirror script in a CI pipeline.
-This script replicates commits from the source repo in the target repo.
+This script replicates commits from the source repo on the target repo.

 To automate mirroring, a webhook trigger runs the pipeline whenever a change is pushed to the source repo.
 You can also run the mirror pipeline manually, rather than using a webhook trigger.